effector/effector/src/content/docs/en/api/effector/attach.md

 // => client analytics: sent 2 requests
 ```

-To allow factory works correct, add path to a `./api/authorized` into `factories` option for babel-plugin:
+To allow factory works correct, add a path to a `./api/authorized` into `factories` option for Babel plugin:

 ```json5
 // .babelrc